stuartellis/stuartellis-site-hugo/content/articles/visual-studio-code.md

 +++

 Notes on customizing the [Visual Studio Code](https://code.visualstudio.com) text editor.

 <!--more-->

-# Visual Studio Code

-## Installing Visual Studio Code
+# Installing Visual Studio Code

-### Installing Code on macOS
+## Installing Code on macOS

 To install Visual Studio Code on macOS with Homebrew, enter this command in a terminal window:

     brew cask install visual-studio-code

-### Installing Visual Studio Code to a USB Drive
+## Installing Visual Studio Code to a USB Drive

 To run Visual Studio Code directly from a USB device, without installing it on the computer, use [portable mode](https://code.visualstudio.com/docs/editor/portable).